 - The UK's Health and Safety Executive (the official UK workplace safety agency) 'horizon scanning' webpage on Nanotechnology.
 The webpage lists other sources of information, including a literature review.

-- In March 2009, the HSE issued guidance: Risk management of carbon nanotubes [pdf] The HSE says it: "views CNTs as being substances of very high concern.
+- Information on carbon nanotubes The HSE says it: "views CNTs as being substances of very high concern.
 Although the recent findings only apply to some CNTs, we think a precautionary approach should be taken to the risk management of all CNTs, unless sound documented evidence is available on the hazards from breathing in CNTs.
 If their use cannot be avoided, HSE expects a high-level of control to be used."

 - An August 2015 review: Summary of work undertaken to assess workplace exposure and control measures during the manufacture and handling of engineered nanomaterials.
 One of its important findings is "Existing good hygiene control practices can be used to reduce exposure to airborne nanomaterials.
 It is therefore important that in any work with nanomaterials, a thorough assessment is made of all control methods to be used."
 The full report can be downloaded from this page.